Evening Routine Before Bed: Free Builder + 30, 60, 90-Minute Plans

 Treating a missed night as failure

 Missing one night is normal.
 Skipping two in a row is where routines often collapse.
 When the routine is interrupted, plan the next evening specifically rather than waiting to feel like restarting.
+If you would rather reset the whole week at once, the Sunday Night Reset lays out next week and tonight's prep in 15, 30, or 45 minutes, which makes restarting on Monday easier.

 Build your version in the Evening Routine Builder